aprilxyc/coding-interview-practice/README.md

 - in a Linked List question, be careful of your loop constraint i.e. while current.next is not None or while current is not None [in reversing a list, we only need to know about the current]
 - when asked to delete an entry from a linked list without the head, you CANNOT delete it.
 You can only copy the values from the next part of the linked list into where it is now (overwrite it)
 - use a lag variable if you have two pointers and need to replace or move something
+- make use of the count function to find how many times something appears
+- remember to use the SET function for questions containing duplicates in an array or similar

 #### Struggles with Recursion
 (This chapter really helped) [https://nostarch.com/download/samples/TLAP_ch6.pdf]